 And a few months ago, she experienced a full Laura-freakout - a display so spectacular it really ought to come with a ‘parental guidance‘ warning.

-I had no evidence that things weren't working out.
-My plans to launch The Worditude Club were right on track.
+I had no evidence that things weren’t working out.
+My plans to launch the Write With Worditude subscriptions were right on track.

-But I had somehow convinced myself that all the hours and energy I had poured into it so far, would've been much better spent finding and serving new copywriting clients.
+But I had somehow convinced myself that all the hours and energy I had poured into it so far, would’ve been much better spent finding and serving new copywriting client.

 I was crying over cake batter.